dbpedia/links/README.md

 In this README, we will include descriptions on how to download and use the links, run all available tools as well as pointers to the most important documentation. if questions remain please use the [GitHub Issue tracker](http://github.com/dbpedia/dbpedia-links/issues).
 If you want to give us more feedback, feel free to use the [DBpedia Discussion mailinglist](http://lists.sourceforge.net/lists/listinfo/dbpedia-discussion).

-# License
-All data is provided as CC-0.
-All software is provided under Apache 2.0 License.

 # Why contribute

 If you have a large dataset, contributing to DBpedia-Links might prove useful.